jstowers/WeddingApp/README.md

         $ node app.js
     ````

-4. To start the mongod process on your local machine, open a new tab in the console and run the following command:
+4. To start the mongod process on port 27017, open a new tab in the console and run the following command:
     ````
         $ mongod
     ````

 mongod is the main background process (daemon) that handles data requests, manages data access, and performs background management operations for the Mongo database.

-5. To shut down the mongod process, from the mongodb shell:
+5. To shut down the mongod process, in a new tab in the console, open a mongodb shell and then run the following two commands:
     ````
+        $ mongodb
         > use admin
         > db.shutdownServer()
     ````

+The above commands should kill the mongod process.
 If mongod errors and says the socket/address for port 27017 is already in use, you can kill the previous mongod process with two unix commands:

     ````
         $ ps wuax | grep mongo